jihunhan12/jihunhan12.github.io/_projects/1_project.md

 related_publications: true
 ---

 This research project aims to develop a data-simulation-validation framework for intelligent vehicle and mobility control studies at KAIST.
-By applying the proposed framework to infrastructure–vehicle cooperative perception and control as a representative use case, the project seeks to demonstrate its feasibility, scalability, and potential for broader applications.
+By applying the proposed framework to infrastructure-vehicle cooperative perception and control as a representative use case, the project seeks to demonstrate its feasibility, scalability, and potential for broader applications.